rienq/liftedCollocation/README.md

   - INIS lifting (LC-INIS): '*chain_mass/ACADO_SQP/Gauss_Newton/chain_mass_INIS.m*' and '*chain_mass/ACADO_SQP/Exact_Hessian/chain_mass_INIS.m*'

-- To produce the convergence plots based on the results saved in the .mat files, you can run the Matlab script '*chain_mass/makeFigures.m*'.
+- To produce the SQP convergence plots based on the results saved in the .mat files, you can run the Matlab script '*chain_mass/makeFigures.m*'.

 - To produce the tables detailing the computation times based on the saved results, you can run the Matlab script '*chain_mass/ACADO_SQP/makeTables.m*'.